Ojibwe language: Influence on other languages

 Michif is a mixed language that primarily is based upon French and Plains Cree, with some vocabulary from Ojibwe, in addition to phonological influence in Michif-speaking communities where there is a significant Ojibwe influence.
 In locations such as Turtle Mountain, North Dakota individuals of Ojibwe ancestry now speak Michif and Ojibwe.

-Ojibwe borrowings have been noted in Menominee, a related Algonquian language.

 Bungi Creole is an English-based Creole language spoken in Manitoba by the descendants of "English, Scottish, and Orkney fur traders and their Cree or Saulteaux wives ...".
 Bungee incorporates elements of Cree; the name may be from the Ojibwe word bangii 'a little bit' or the Cree equivalent, but whether there is any other Ojibwe component in Bungee is not documented.
+Ojibwe borrowings have been noted in Menominee, a related Algonquian language.

 Phonology

 Consonants

 All dialects of Ojibwe generally have an inventory of 17 consonants.
 Most dialects have the segment glottal stop /ʔ/ in their inventory of consonant phonemes; Severn Ojibwe and the Algonquin dialect have /h/ in its place.
 Some dialects have both segments phonetically, but only one is present in phonological representations.
 The Ottawa and Southwestern Ojibwe (Chippewa) have /h/ in a small number of affective vocabulary items in addition to regular /ʔ/.
 Some dialects may have otherwise non-occurring sounds such as /f, l, r/ in loanwords.

 Obstruent consonants are divided into lenis and fortis sets, with these features having varying phonological analyses and phonetic realizations cross-dialectally.
 In some dialects, such as Severn Ojibwe, members of the fortis set are realized as a sequence of /h/ followed by a single segment drawn from the set of lenis consonants: /p t k tʃ s ʃ/.
 Algonquin Ojibwe is reported as distinguishing fortis and lenis consonants on the basis of voicing, with fortis being voiceless and lenis being voiced.
-In other dialects fortis consonants are realized as having greater duration than the corresponding lenis consonant, invariably voiceless, "vigorously articulated," and aspirated in certain environments.
-In some practical orthographies such as the widely-used double vowel system, fortis consonants are written with voiceless symbols: p, t, k, ch, s, sh.
+In other dialects fortis consonants are realized as having greater duration than the corresponding lenis consonant, invariably voiceless, "vigorously articulated", and aspirated in certain environments.
+In some practical orthographies such as the widely used double vowel system, fortis consonants are written with voiceless symbols: p, t, k, ch, s, sh.

 Lenis consonants have normal duration and are typically voiced intervocalically.
 Although they may be devoiced at the end or beginning of a word, they are less vigorously articulated than fortis consonants, and are invariably unaspirated.
 In the double vowel system, lenis consonants are written with voiced symbols: b, d, g, j, z, zh.

 All dialects of Ojibwe have two nasal consonants /m/ and /n/, one labialized velar approximant /w/, one palatal approximant /j/, and either /ʔ/ or /h/.